 Stacking Up The Notre Dame Defense vs. The Ohio State Offense

 The fifth-ranked Notre Dame Fighting Irish are two days away from kicking off their season against the second-ranked Ohio State Buckeyes.
-Our breakdown of the matchup continues with a look at how the Notre Dame offense stacks up against the Ohio State defense.
+Our breakdown of the matchup continues with a look at how the Notre Dame defense stacks up against the Ohio State offense.

 Advantage: Even